sebastianhuus/sebastianhuus/README.md

 - I also work part time in IT for a large tech consulting firm.
 If the world had enough time I'd totally sit down and automate half my job 😎
 - My main interests are ✨*space*✨, rockets🚀 and music!🎵 And, for *natural* (heh) reasons, the physics related to those!
   - I'd love to learn signal processing to program (small) DAWs or VST instruments like synthesizers, etc, if I ever get enough time 😌
-  - I'm also looking forward to working with databases and such later in my degre- I hope it'll give me some opportunitites to work with Earth observation using satelite data for assignments or other uni-related stuff.
+  - I'm also looking forward to working with databases and such later in my degree - I hope it'll give me some opportunitites to work with Earth observation using satelite data for assignments or other uni-related stuff.

 ## 📚 Projects